 How does the MMR vaccine work?

 The MMR vaccine works by helping your body to make antibodies that fight measles.
-When you have had the MMR vaccine, your immune system will fight the measles virus if you come into contact with it for real.
+When you've had the MMR vaccine, your immune system will fight the measles virus if you come into contact with it for real.

 The MMR vaccine protects you and those around you from getting sick or spreading measles.

 How is the MMR vaccine given?

 The MMR vaccine is part of the national childhood immunisation schedule for children, and is given at 12 months and 15 months of age.

 How safe is the MMR vaccine?